Qatar: Education

 In 2009, Qatar established the Qatar Science & Technology Park in Education City to link those universities with industry.
 Education City is also home to a fully accredited international Baccalaureate school, Qatar Academy.
 In addition, two Canadian institutions, the College of the North Atlantic (headquarters in Newfoundland and Labrador) and the University of Calgary, have inaugurated campuses in Doha.
 Other for-profit universities have also established campuses in the city.

 In 2012, Qatar was ranked third from the bottom of the 65 OECD countries participating in the PISA test of mathematics, reading and skills for 15- and 16-year-olds, despite having the highest per capita income in the world.
 Qatar was ranked 48th in the Global Innovation Index in 2025, up from 65th in 2019.

 As part of its national development strategy, Qatar has outlined a 10-year strategic plan to improve the level of education.
 The government has launched educational outreach programs, such as Al-Bairaq.
 Al-Bairaq was launched in 2010 aims to provide high school students with an opportunity to experience a research environment in the Center for Advanced Materials in Qatar University.
-The program encompasses the STEM fields and languages.
+The programme encompasses the STEM fields and languages.

 Launched in 2006 as part of an initiative of the Qatar Foundation, the Qatar National Research Fund was created with the intent of securing public funds for scientific research.
 The fund functions as a means to diversify its economy from a primarily oil and gas-based one to a knowledge-based economy.
 The Qatar Science & Technology Park (QSTP) was established by Qatar Foundation in March 2009 as an attempt to assist the country's transition towards a knowledge economy.
-With a seed capital of $800 million and initially hosting 21 organizations, the QSTP became Qatar's first free-trade zone.
+With a seed capital of US$800M and initially hosting 21 organisations, the QSTP became Qatar's first free-trade zone.